cwe1ss/microservices-template/README.md

 Microsoft recommends to start with a single workspace since this reduces the complexity of managing multiple workspaces and in querying data from them
 (https://docs.microsoft.com/en-us/azure/azure-monitor/logs/workspace-design).

-This template therefore uses one Log Analytics workspace called `{platform}-logs` that's shared by all services and environments.
+This template therefore uses one Log Analytics workspace called `{platform}-log` that's shared by all services and environments.

 Each environment however uses its own "Application Insights"-instance (which are backed by the shared Log Analytics workspace)

 ## Azure Container Registry

-Services are built using Docker and container images are stored in one global Azure container registry called `{platform}registry` (dashes are not allowed for container registries).
+Services are built using Docker and container images are stored in one global Azure container registry called `{platform}cr` (dashes are not allowed for container registries).

 As no environment-specific logic should be included in a container image, we do not use an environment-specific registry.